 When someone finds your beautiful rock you will make their day.
 And that’s what it’s all about!

-If you enjoyed this stone painting, you’ll love these:
+If you loved this rock craft, you’ll love these other ideas.